Bill Szymczyk, Engineer

 • “The Long Run is a chilling and altogether brilliant evocation of Hollywood’s nightly Witching Hour, that nocturnal feeding frenzy first detailed by Warren Zevon on his haunting Asylum debut (Warren Zevon, 1976) and the equally powerful Excitable Boy.” – Rolling Stone

 But five Killer Eagles songs is nothing to sneeze at.
-This is an album that belongs in your collection, even if you choose to only listen to the best material on it.
+This is an album that belongs in most rock and pop collections, even if you choose to only listen to the best material on it.

 (more…)